 When we love our wicker pieces, it’s hard to say goodbye to them.
-With the proper care and attention your favorite pieces can last a lifetime.
+Your favorite pieces can last a lifetime with the proper care and attention.
 One great way to revive older pieces is to paint them!
-Painting wicker takes a bit of time, attention and care, but we hope to get you on your way with the following tips.
+Painting wicker takes a bit of time, attention, and care, but we hope to get you on your way with the following tips.

 The first stage of painting your wicker is arguably the most important.
-You must remove the flaking paint, so you can have a clean, smooth and professional finish when you are done.
-Removing the flaking paint can be a little time consuming, so it’s best to be comfortable before beginning.
+When you are done, you must remove the flaking paint to have a clean, smooth, and professional finish.
+Removing the flaking paint can be time-consuming, so it’s best to be comfortable before beginning.

-Priming the furniture is a two step process.
-You should clean it with a mild soapy water to ensure there is no grease or spots remaining.
-Once it has been cleaned and dried you must prime the furniture.
+Priming the furniture is a two-step process.
+You should clean it with mild soapy water to ensure there is no grease or spots remaining.
+Once it has been cleaned and dried, you must prime the furniture.
 Make sure you use a primer that matches the type of paint you intend to use.
-One coat of primer should do it and let it fully dry before the final step.
+One coat of primer should do it, and let it fully dry before the final step.

 Painting is the best part of renewing or updating your wicker furniture.
-You should use an oil based indoor/outdoor paint as the oil base will provide flexibility for the paint to move with the pieces of wicker.
-Always use a natural brush or a compressed sprayer to make sure you are getting in every nook and cranny, paint in a well ventilated area-outside is best, and be sure to wear a protective mask and gloves.
+You should use an oil-based indoor/outdoor paint as the oil base will allow the paint to move with the wicker pieces as they flex.
+Always use a natural brush or a compressed sprayer to ensure you are getting in every nook and cranny; paint in a well-ventilated area outside is best, and wear a protective mask and gloves.

 Don’t forget to Like Us on Facebook and Follow us on Twitter to receive more blog updates.